 Friday 24 January 1661/62

-This morning came my cozen Thos.
-Pepys the Executor, to speak with me, and I had much talk with him both about matters of money which my Lord Sandwich has of his and I am bond for, as also of my uncle Thomas, who I hear by him do stand upon very high terms.
 Thence to my painter’s, and there I saw our pictures in the frames, which please me well.
-Thence to the Wardrobe, where very merry with my Lady, and after dinner I seat for the pictures thither, and mine is well liked; but she is much offended with my wife’s, and I am of her opinion, that it do much wrong her; but I will have it altered.
+Thence to the Wardrobe, where very merry with my Lady, and after dinner I sent for the pictures thither, and mine is well liked; but she is much offended with my wife’s, and I am of her opinion, that it do much wrong her; but I will have it altered.
 So home, in my way calling at Pope’s Head alley, and there bought me a pair of scissars and a brass square.
 So home and to my study and to bed.

-Louis Link to this
+Louis • Link

 "after dinner I ^seat^ for the pictures thither"